I think I have Genealogy Attention Disorder and it is not my fault. There are others to blame.

 Many of my ancestral families lived in the same rural areas for generations.
 This increases the chance that I’m related by blood or by marriage to a significant proportion of the local population.
 It is common to search for one family in a record series and recognize another ancestral family name in that same record.
 And then there are always the last names of people who used to “live up the road.”
 Who can’t resist looking at that other document?
 Next thing I know it’s three hours later.

-One of Mills’ key research suggestions is the FAN approach (documenting the friends, associates, and neighbors of your ancestor in order to learn more about your ancestor).
-It’s a sound method and can help when records on the ancestor in question are inconclusive or lacking in sufficient detail.
+One of Elizabeth Shown Mills’ key research suggestions is the FAN approach (documenting the friends, associates, and neighbors of your ancestor in order to learn more about your ancestor).
+It’s a sound method (which I used for years before I ever heard it called “FAN”) and can help when records on the ancestor in question are inconclusive or lacking in sufficient detail.
 The problem is that this method requires the research to expand to even more people.
 And more names means more distraction.

 I blame needing to learn about context.